-Tove Jansson – the visual artist, writer, poet, playwright and creator of series had a courage that can be seen in her entire production and private life.
+Tove Jansson – the visual artist, writer, poet, playwright, and creator of the series had such courage that can be seen in her entire production and private life.
 With one foot in the Swedish culture and another one in the Finnish culture, she created art that continues to inspire writers and artists today.
-To celebrate her life’s work, the world’s first Tove-festival is arranged – for the first time.
+To celebrate her life’s work, the world’s first Tove festival is arranged – for the first time.

 Here are a few highlights from the festival.
 We will in due time post clips from the sessions in our different channels, so stay tuned!

 Guests include Davis Lagercrantz, Anne Holt, Kaj Korkea-aho and Linda Bondestam.
 Mark Levengood is the host.

 Together with the invited artists and academics, Mark Levengood takes the audience on a dizzying visual experience.
 We can expect discussions about Tove’s bilingualism in text and picture and how the legacy of her grandfather, the court chaplain, is reflected in her literature, understanding of the law and difference between right and wrong.

 The program runs between 9.00 and 20.00 at The Photographic Museum in Stockholm, Fotografiska.

 A day between reality and fantasy, words and pictures in the world of Tove Jansson.